 In early 2009, after Nepal emerged from a decade-long political conflict through a comprehensive peace process, hope for a better future began to rise.
 Against this backdrop, a group of young people from Helambu, led by our founder Jimmy Lama, began reconnecting with their home communities in Sindhupalchowk.

 What they witnessed was deeply troubling.
-Schools that once gave them wings were now struggling—crumbling classrooms, absent teachers, missing desks, and increasing student dropouts.
+Communities that once gave them wings were now struggling—crumbling classrooms, absent teachers, missing desks, and increasing student dropouts.
 Children were not lacking potential; they were lacking opportunity.
 This reality demanded a strong sense of responsibility and action.

 During this early phase, HELP's commitment was strengthened by the vision of Anthony Lunch and the Mondo Foundation.
 Their support made it possible to transform informal efforts into a formal organization.
 Thus, HELP (Helambu Education and Livelihood Partnership) was born, now proudly in its 16th year of operation.